 The Museum of Science & History (MOSH) will continue its Artist-in-Residence Program in 2020 to support its Vision Statement: MOSH is an ideas lab that nurtures innovation in the sciences, arts, and humanities.
 We create a dynamic platform for learning, helping to connect and build a global community.
 MOSH provides an interactive and engaging experience that ignites and fuels natural curiosity across all walks of life and generations.
 MOSH champions a culture of environmental and fiscal stewardship coupled with social responsibility.

 Mission Statement: The Museum of Science & History inspires the joy of lifelong learning by bringing to life the sciences and regional history.

-As part of the program, an Artist in Residence will design an outreach project to share his/her work with the local community and contribute an original work for the benefit of the museum.
+As part of the program, an Artist in Residence will design a public project to share his/her work with the local community and contribute an original work for the benefit of the museum.